ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 If the decode succeeds, helper should create a new task using the task ID from the decoded report share, and save task configuration with the newly created task.
-In particular, helper should pass `vdaf_data` to the VDAF initializer, based on `vdaf_type` in `TaskConfig`.
+In particular, helper should pass `vdaf_config` to the VDAF initializer, based on `vdaf_type` in `TaskConfig`.
 At this point, the task provision step has completed, and helper should continue to the rest of helper initialization.